A random flight process associated to a Lorentz gas with variable density in a gravitational field: Introduction

 in distribution in the Skorokhod space $D(\R_+,\R)$. \end{theorem}

-See Theorem \ref{theorem full path convergence d-dim} for the proof of this result.
+This scaling regime is further explored in \cite{HRW15}, where more general forces and scattering densities are allowed.
 The cutoff at $v$ is necessary because both the time between reflections and the distance between reflections may scale differently when the particle is near the $x$-axis.
-See, for example, Proposition \ref{proposition entrance from 0}, which shows how the time before the first reflection and the distance traveled before the first reflection for the particle started at $(0,0)$ scale when $h(y) = |y|^\lambda$ for some $\lambda \geq 0$.
-The constant density of heavy particles is a particular case of the above model and our results agree in this special case with those in \cite{RaviT}.
+The constant density of scatterers is a particular case of the above model and our results agree in this special case with those in \cite{RaviT}.
 Although the model considered in \cite{CD09}, with large periodic obstacles, is considerably different from ours (and that in \cite{RaviT}), our results in the case of constant obstacle density agree at the heuristic level with the results in \cite{CD09}.

-We remark that our scaling in this invariance principle is anomalous in the sense that we have rescaled the spatial dynamics by a factor $\sqrt{n}$, but time must be scaled by a factor of $n^{3/4}$.
+We note that our scaling in the invariance principle in Theorem \ref{THM GENERAL DENSITY} is anomalous in the sense that we have rescaled the spatial dynamics by a factor $\sqrt{n}$, but time must be scaled by a factor of $n^{3/4}$.
 This stands in contrast to typical diffusive scaling where the spatial dynamics are rescaled by a factor of $\sqrt{n}$ and time by a factor of $n$.